material-components/material-components-web/packages/mdc-textfield/README.md

 Mixin | Description
 --- | ---
+`mdc-text-field-focused-outline-color($color)` | Customizes the outline border color when the text field is focused.
+`mdc-text-field-hover-outline-color($color)` | Customizes the outline border color when the text field is hovered.
 `mdc-text-field-outline-color($color)` | Customizes the border color of the outline text field.
 `mdc-text-field-outline-corner-radius($radius)` | Sets the border radius of of the text field outline variant.